Dynamical States and Bifurcations in Coupled Thermoacoustic Oscillators: Results and discussions

-To understand how the occurrence of PFB gives rise to frequency jumps in the system, we consider the slow flow equation for the phase of each oscillator [Eq.~(\ref{eq:10})].
-We know that the time derivative of the phase equals the angular frequency of an oscillator.
-The phase of the oscillator is $\omega t + \phi$ and so the angular frequency is $\omega + \dot{\phi}$.
+To understand how PFB gives rise to frequency jumps in the system, we consider the slow flow equation for the phase of each oscillator [Eq.~\eqref{eq:10}].
+The phase of the oscillator is $\omega t + \phi$ and so its angular frequency is $\omega + \dot{\phi}$.
 Hence, the frequency of the oscillations of the mutually delay coupled system is given by $f=1/2\pi (\omega + \dot{\phi})=1/2+(1/2\pi) \dot{\phi}$, since $\omega = \pi$ for the first mode.
-Note that the right-hand side of Eq.~(\ref{eq:10}) has the term $\phi_{A,B}-\phi_{B,A}$, which is evaluated according to whether the IP state or the AP state is stable for that particular value of coupling delay $\tau_c$ [as shown in Fig.~\ref{fig:6}(a)].
-At $\tau_c=0.5$, we see that $\sin(\omega \tau_c)=1$.
+Note that the right-hand side of Eq.~\eqref{eq:10} has the term $\phi_{B,A}-\phi_{A,B}$, which is evaluated according to whether the IP state or the AP state is stable for that particular value of coupling delay $\tau_c$ [as shown in Fig.~\ref{fig:6}(a)].
+At $\tau_c=0.5$, we notice that $\sin(\omega \tau_c)=1$.
 Around this value of coupling delay, the frequency of the oscillations is minimum for $\theta=0$, while the frequency is maximum for $\theta=\pi$.
 Hence, while undergoing PFB, the frequency of the oscillations also abruptly increases.
 A similar argument can be made for $\tau_c=3/2, 5/2,$ …

-We also observe from Eq.~(\ref{eq:10}) that for a particular value of the phase difference, the frequency varies sinusoidally with the coupling delay.
-Hence, after the frequency jumps to a maximum during PFB, it falls like a half-sine wave as the coupling delay is increased further.
+We also observe from Eq.~\eqref{eq:10} that for a particular value of the phase difference, the frequency varies sinusoidally with coupling delay.
+Hence, after the frequency jumps to a maximum value during PFB, it falls like a half-sine wave as the coupling delay is increased further.
 Once the value of the frequency reaches its minimum, PFB occurs once again.
 In this manner, the frequency of the oscillations of the delay coupled system undergoes periodic variation with coupling delay.
 Figure \ref{fig:6}(b) illustrates the resulting trends in the frequency, $f$, of the oscillations with coupling delay for $K_{\tau c}=0.1$.
-We see the analytically obtained frequency trends to match well with the corresponding numerical results in Fig.~\ref{fig:5}(b).
-We have thus predicted the occurrence of PFB in the system and unraveled the mechanism behind it through our analytical approximations.
+We notice the analytically obtained frequency trends to match well with the corresponding numerical results in Fig.~\ref{fig:5}(b).
+We have thus modeled the occurrence of PFB in the system and investigated the underlying mechanism through our analytical approximations.